 Whitemouth Dayflower, Widow’s Tears, Slender Dayflower, Scrub Dayflower

 Commelina erecta L. is the correct and accepted scientific name for this species of Dayflower.
-It was named and described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
+It was named and described as such by Carl von Linnaeus in the first volume of the first edition of Species Plantarum in 1753.

-The genus, Commelina Plum. ex L., was described by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
-It was first named and described by Charles Plumier then later described by Mr. Linnaeus citing Mr. Plumier’s previous description.
-Plants of the World Online list 200 accepted species in the Commelina genus.
+The genus, Commelina Plum. ex L., was described as such by Carl von Linnaeus in the first edition of Species Plantarum in 1753.
+Mr. Linnaeus noted that the genus had been previously named and described by Charles Plumier.

-The above distribution map of Commelina erecta from Plants of the World Online, by permission, shows where the species is native in green and introduced in purple.
+The above distribution map of Commelina erecta from Plants of the World Online shows where the species is native in green and introduced in purple.
+The map on the USDA Plants Database for North America is similar.
 The species might be found in other areas as well and not been reported.